DamianWimberly/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Installation and Configuration</h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
-Installing its dependencies (such as PHP, MySQL, and a web server like ISS) during the initial setup ensures the software has the necessary components to run smoothly, handle database operations, and serve the web interface properly.<br />
+Installing its dependencies (such as PHP, MySQL, and a web server like IIS) during the initial setup ensures the software has the necessary components to run smoothly, handle database operations, and serve the web interface properly.<br />